profi-max/KORAD_WiFi_USB_module/README.md

 ## How to flash ESP8266 (3 ways)
 1. Use finished firmware files from the folder **Binary**.
 Upload Flash Download Tools  from official page: https://www.espressif.com/en/support/download/other-tools
 Connect USB cable to your development board, run the application, select COM port and bin-file.
+When download is completed push "RST" (Reset) button to restart your dev board.
 2. Use Arduino IDE.
 Open the sketch from **Arduino** folder.
 Select NodeMCU 1.0 board.
 Install WiFiManager by tzapu library.
 Compile and upload the sketch to your dev board.
 3. Use Visual Studio Code + Platformio.
 Open project from **VSCode** folder.
 Build and upload the project.
 <details>